Nikkei falls on strong yen, European concerns

 "Whenever the Topix falls more than 1 percent in the morning session, the BOJ typically buys ETFs in the afternoon, and this expectation of central-bank buying supports the market," said Norihiro Fujito, a senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-Canon, which earlier fell as much as 2 percent, recovered to finish the morning up 0.1 percent at 3,495 yen.
-The company cut its annual outlook on Tuesday due to the impact of the Thai floods and a strong yen.

-Fanuc rose 3.6 percent to 12,600 yen, more than offsetting its drop on Tuesday after its forecast was in line with expectations, disappointing investors who had been hoping for a positive surprise.

-Scandal-plagued Olympus Corp shed 8.3 percent to 1,090 yen, on track to wipe out its 8.2 percent gain on Tuesday.
+Scandal-plagued Olympus Corp shed 7.7 percent to 1,098 yen, nearly wiping out its 8.2 percent gain on Tuesday.

-Olympus shares fell for seven straight sessions through Tuesday, losing more than half their value, after the company fired its chief executive, who has questioned hefty fees paid to financial advisers in past M&A deals.
+Olympus shares fell for seven straight sessions through Tuesday, after it fired its chief executive, who has questioned hefty fees paid to financial advisers in past M&A deals.

 On Wednesday, a senior Japanese lawmaker demanded a probe of "outlandish" advisory payments and its ousted chief executive said he was in contact with the U.S. Federal Bureau of Investigation (FBI), piling pressure on the embattled company.